zackattack279/github-workflow/README.md

 # github-workflow assignment

 ## Instructions:
 ***NOTE:***This assignment has a dual purpose.
 1. To test the Git workflow procedures for completing assignments this semester and 2.
 To refresh your knowledge of basic Java principles.
 I have included a simple Java "HelloWorld" project for you to edit, commit, and push from your local computer.
-NOTE: If you plan to use Git through Android Studio rather than the command line, I highly recommend you download and use IntelliJ for this assignment.
-Android Studio is built off of IntelliJ and the procedures will be the same.
+NOTE: If you plan to use Git through Android Studio rather than the command line, I highly recommend you download and use [IntelliJ](https://www.jetbrains.com/idea/) for this assignment.
+Android Studio is built off of IntelliJ and the procedures will be the same for your Android projects.

 ### TODO:
 1. Open IntelliJ and create a Java project named github-workflow-\<yourLastName\>.